shobhit-mittra/tcl_box/Files/README.md

-This directory contains the various files utilised during the project.
+This directory contains the various files utilised during the project provided by Kunal sir in the course.
 Please note that the VSD files are propriotary of VSD : VLSI System Design Limited.